Kalepa/safe-init/README.md

 - `SAFE_INIT_SECRET_CACHE_PREFIX` (optional): Prefix for cached secrets in Redis.
 Defaults to `safe-init-secret::`.
 Use this to specify the prefix for keys used to store cached secrets in Redis.
 - `SAFE_INIT_FAIL_ON_SECRET_RESOLUTION_ERROR` (optional): Set to `true` to fail the Lambda initialization if an error occurs during secret resolution.
 Safe Init will raise an exception if an error occurs during secret resolution, preventing the Lambda function from starting.
 - `SAFE_INIT_EXTRA_ENV_VARS_FILE` (optional): Path to a JSON file containing extra environment variables to load.
 Safe Init will load the environment variables from the specified file and add them to the Lambda environment.
+- `SAFE_INIT_NO_CHECK_JSON_SERIALIZATION` (optional): Set to `'true'` to disable JSON serialization checks for Lambda handler results.
+By default, Safe Init will check if the Lambda result is JSON serializable and send an exception to Sentry if not.

 With these configuration options, Safe Init provides a flexible and customizable way to enhance your Lambda functions' error handling, logging, and monitoring capabilities.
 Mix and match the options to suit your needs, and let Safe Init be your loyal companion on your Lambda adventures! 🚀